Demand Forecasting for Platelet Usage: from Univariate Time Series to Multivariate Models: Methods

-To perform a deeper investigation of the high forecasting error, we examine the model residuals, ACF and PACF, to find any possible correlation that remains in the differentiated time series.
-Fig. \ref{fig:ARIMA}(\subref{fig:Res(a)}) shows that the residuals are normally distributed with zero mean, meaning that no trend exists for the model residuals.
-The ACF plot (Fig. \ref{fig:ARIMA}(\subref{fig:ACF(b)})) represents the coefficients of correlation between a value and its lag, and the PACF (Fig. \ref{fig:ARIMA}(\subref{fig:PACF(c)})) plot illustrates the conditional correlation between the value and its lag.
-As we can see from Fig. \ref{fig:ARIMA}, there is an autocorrelation and partial autocorrelation at time seven (and multiples of seven) due to weekly seasonality that is not incorporated in the model.

-In the next step, we train an ARIMA model with the whole dataset for eight years from 2010 to 2017, and use one differentiation to induce stationarity in the data.
-Fig. \ref{fig:ARIMA_Pre_8} shows the result of demand forecasting for 2018 with an ARIMA model trained for the previous eight years.
-As we can see, forecasts are improved notably with RMSE of 5.72 and MAPE of 28.96\%.

-The results show that ARIMA has a significant improvement when moving from two years to eight years worth of data.
-Since ARIMA's forecasts are only based on the previous demands, and the seasonality in data has not changed significantly during the eight years, the model parameters, $p$ and $q$, are more robust for longer time series data resulting in more accurate forecasts.
-The performance of the ARIMA model trained with two years and eight years of data are presented in Table \ref{tab:ARIMA}.

-As the results indicate, when a limited amount of data are available, the ARIMA model has a high forecast error not only because its forecasts are solely based on the previous demands, but also due to the fact that it cannot capture the seasonality in data.
-Since seasonality is one of the primary features of our time series data, in the next section, we include seasonality directly in the forecasting process.

-\subsection{Prophet model}
+In order to fit an ARIMA model, first the ADF test is applied on the time series data to examine the stationarity, and the standard auto\_arima() function in Python is used for hyperparameter tuning and determining the optimal model order.
+A function is developed in Python to implement the ARIMA model via a rolling-origin strategy.

+\textbf{Prophet Model}

 Prophet is a time series model introduced by \cite{taylor2018forecasting} that considers common features of business time series: trends, seasonality, holiday effects and outliers.
-Let $g(t)$ be the trend function which shows the long-term pattern of data, $s(t)$ be the seasonality which captures the periodic fluctuations in data such as weekly, monthly or yearly patterns, and finally $h(t)$ be the non-periodic holiday effect.
+The Prophet model was developed for forecasting events created on Facebook and is implemented as an open source software package in both Python and R. Let $g_t$ be the time series trend function which shows the long-term pattern of data, $s_t$ be the seasonality which captures the periodic fluctuations in data such as weekly, monthly or yearly patterns, and finally $h_t$ be the non-periodic holiday effect.
 These features are combined through a generalized additive model (GAM) \citep{hastie1987generalized}, and the Prophet time series model can be written as:

+The normally distributed error $\epsilon_t$ is added to model the residuals.
+We use the Prophet library in Python for implementing the Prophet model and develop a function for implementation via a rolling-origin strategy.